alexanderbazhenoff/scripts-pipelines-and-tiny-tools/bareos-scripts/readme.md

 ## clean_expired_baros_volumes.sh

-Sometimes you need to delete a few volumes in the pool choosen by expiration date, pool name and(or) volume status.
+This script is usefull if you need to delete a few volumes in the pool choosen by expiration date, pool name and(or) volume status.
 Basically this script is for autoclean of Bareos storage pool.
-But you can also you can also gather expiration statistics chosen by volume status.
-Use `--test yes` key for this.
-On large installations it takes a long time to purge or shift data.
-May be you also want to force delete some volumes.
-So you can use crontab or Bareos "Admin Job" with this script.
+But you can also you can also gather expiration statistics chosen by volume status, using `--test yes` key.

 **Requirments:**